HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="What_is_shown_in_my_profile">What is shown in my profile?</span>

-At the top of your profile is your display name and reputation score.
+At the top of your profile is your display name.
 Below your display name is the number of followers you have, the number of posts and comments you have written, and the number of people you are following.
 It also shows the month and year when your account was created.

-You have the option to change your avatar and display name on the [wallet.blurt.blog](https://wallet.blurt.blog) Settings page.
+You have the option to change your avatar and display name on the Settings page.
 There, you can set additional information such as "about" information, your location, and add a link to a website of your choosing.
 You also have the option to set a cover image for your profile.

 You can view your own profile by clicking on the link to your Blog in your account menu.
+After saving any changes, it is sometimes necessary to refresh your profile page, or even clear the cache, to see your updated details.

 <a href="#Table_of_Contents_Site_Navigation">^</a>

 ## <span id="How_do_I_change_my_avatar_image_and_other_profile_information">How do I change my avatar image and other profile information?</span>

-Your profile info, avatar image, and cover image are set in your [wallet.blurt.blog](https://wallet.blurt.blog) Settings page.
+Your profile info, avatar image, and cover image are set in your Settings page.
 In order to update your avatar picture and cover image, you will need to host the images somewhere.
 This can be done by uploading it via the wallet GUI, or using a third-party image hosting site such as <a href="http://postimage.io/">Postimage</a>.
 Once your image is uploaded, copy its URL and paste it into the "Profile Picture URL" box for the avatar, or the "Cover Image URL" box for the cover image.
 Then click the Update button and enter your password or active key.

 <a href="#Table_of_Contents_Site_Navigation">^</a>